Polish Kolaczki Cookies: Christmas Cookies Recipe

 Can I use any other jam?

-Yes, Kolaczki cookies can be filled with other jams of apricots, prunes or other fruit.
+Yes, Kolaczki cookies can be filled with jams made from apricots, prunes, or other fruit.
 They can also be filled with cheese, nuts, or poppy seed pastes.

 How do I stop jam in the Polish kolaczki cookies from running?